weriomat/nixos-config/README.md

 # Nixos-config
 My NixOS Config/ NixDarwin Config

+# failing rebuild
+due to mounting a nfs share, we can not doublemount it -> remove by sudo umount /home/marts/nfs

 # Nix-colors
 apps not supported are: btop, starship, firefox, gtk might be buggy: kitty, helix, waybar